 Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.

-5. Add Chiles and Spices: Add cumin, garlic powder, salt, black pepper, and Hatch chiles, then stir until everything is well combined.
+3. Add Chiles and Spices: Add cumin, garlic powder, salt, black pepper, and Hatch chiles, then stir until everything is well combined.
 Bring queso to a simmer and cook for 2-3 minutes.

 Make-Ahead and Storage

-How to Store:Â Leftover queso will never be as good as fresh, but if you have leftovers, you can refrigerate them in an airtight container for up to 4 days.
-And believe it or not, we have actually frozen leftover queso.
+How to Store: Leftover queso will never be as good as fresh, but if you have leftovers, you can refrigerate them in an airtight container for up to 4 days.
+Believe it or not, we actually have frozen leftover queso.
 Once it has cooled, use a freezer-safe bag.
-It can be frozen for up to 3 months.
+It can be stored in the freezer for up to 3 months.

-How to Reheat:Â The queso will begin to thicken as it cools.
-To reheat it, place it in a pot on the stovetop on low heat and add a splash of milk if it is too thick.
+How to Reheat: The queso will begin to thicken as it cools.
+To reheat it, place the pot on the stovetop over low heat and add a splash of milk if it becomes too thick.
 It can also be reheated quickly in the microwave.
 Using a microwave-safe bowl, add queso and a splash of milk and heat in 15 to 30-second increments, stirring between heating cycles to help ensure the smoothest possible texture.

 What to Serve with Queso